cnuland/hello-chris-llm-d/assets/cache-aware/docs/TROUBLESHOOTING.md

 ### Session Stickiness Problems
 - **Problem**: Requests are not targeting the same pod consistently.
 - **Solution**:
-  - Verify `ClientIP` session affinity is set on the primary service.
+  - Verify `ClientIP` session affinity is set where applicable.
-  - Ensure client IPs are persistently routed.
+  - Ensure client IPs are persistently routed (or provide stable session headers).
-  - Confirm HTTPRoute configuration is correct and pointing to the cache-aware service.
+  - Confirm HTTPRoute routes /v1 to the EPP service and that the Host header matches.

 ### Request Latency Issues
 - **Problem**: Increased latency for cached or uncached requests.
 - **Solution**:
-  - Check vLLM and routing logs for any errors or timeouts.
+  - Check vLLM and EPP logs for any errors or timeouts (Envoy ext-proc).
   - Verify pod resource allocations and that they are not being throttled.
-  - Ensure full health of all involved services and nodes.
+  - Ensure the Host header matches the HTTPRoute and the EPP service is reachable.

 ### Deployment Failures
 - **Problem**: Pods fail to start or crash frequently.